-As shown in Figure 2, WreckWatch does not immediately report the accident to the central server.
+As shown in figure 2, WreckWatch does not immediately report the accident to the central server.
 Instead, a dialog is presented to the user asking if an accident has actually occurred so users can cancel an accident report for a false positive.
-If the user does not respond to the dialog before a predetermined timeout, WreckWatch submits an accident report.
+If the user does not respond to the dialog before a predetermined timeout, Wreck-Watch proceeds with the accident report.

 WreckWatch uses a phone-based client and a central Internet service to disseminate accident information to first responders, emergency contacts derived from social data, and other motorists using a variety of voice and data channels.
-Reported accidents are plotted by the Internet service on Google Maps and made available to first responders and other motorists via the WreckWatch client application.
-The central accident reporting service uses the Asterisk Private Branch Exchange (PBX) to automatically place emergency calls to 911 and dynamically provision an accident hot-line for friends and family of the accident victims.
-Wreck-Watch can also use the emergency hotline to automatically send text messages to a list of emergency contacts when wrecks occur.
+Reported accidents are plotted by the Internet service on Google Maps and made available to first responders and other motorists via the Wreck-Watch client application.
+The central accident reporting service uses the Asterisk Private Branch Exchange (PBX) so it can automatically place emergency calls to 911 and dynamically provision an accident hot-line for friends and family of the accident victims.
+WreckWatch can also be configured to automatically send text messages to a list of emergency contacts with the emergency hotline when wrecks occur.

 Motorists can use WreckWatch's multimedia upload capabilities to provide first responders with detailed visual and audio information about wrecks.
-Likewise, accident bystanders can use their device cameras to take pictures or videos of the accident and share them via the central server with first responders, as shown in Figure 3.
-WreckWatch's ability to use networks of bystanders to submit imagery of accidents exemplifies its cyber-physical capabilities.
+Likewise, accident bystanders can use their devices camera to take pictures of the accident and share them via the central server with first responders, as shown in figure 3.
+Video can also be captured and made available to first responders.
+WreckWatch's ability to use networks of bystanders to submit imagery of accidents helps improve its cyber-physical capabilities.